by Brian A. Wilkins

 December 8, 2016

-NEAR CANNON BALL, NORTH DAKOTA — Oceti Sakowin Camp filled with tempered cheers this past Sunday as news began to trickle through about the U.S. Army Corp of Engineers’ decision to deny the easement Energy Transfer Partners needs to continue drilling.
+NEAR CANNON BALL, NORTH DAKOTA — Oceti Sakowin Camp filled with tempered cheers this past Sunday as news trickled through about the U.S. Army Corp of Engineers’ decision to deny the easement Energy Transfer Partners needs to continue drilling.

 Archambault believes Energy Transfer Partners will now cease drilling near tribal lands underneath the Missouri River and the tributaries that span the northern edge of the reservation near the town of Cannon Ball.
 The company could potentially face fines and other civil penalties if it defies the orders of the federal government.

-This message by Archambault had a different tone than the one Oceti Sakowin spokesman John Bigelow had during a press conference earlier that Monday, December 5.
+Oceti Sakowin spokesman and media director John Bigelow had a different tone during a press conference earlier that Monday, December 5.

 Bigelow expressed skepticism regarding the U.S. Army Corp of Engineers sincerity in enforcing the order and Energy Transfer Partners’ willingness to honor it.
 He reiterated to the press that the Sioux Nation is accustomed to the cold, snowy weather after surviving in the area for thousands of years.
 Bigelow also insinuated that water protectors should remain strong at the camp until there is proof that Energy Transfer Partners will not continue with the construction of the pipeline through tribal lands.